-This Cobia comes equipped with a 267-gallon fuel cell stationed below the leaning post between the stringer system.
+The Cobia 350 CC comes equipped with a 320-gallon fuel cell stationed below the leaning post between the stringer system.
 There are two fuel fill receptacles, one on the port gunwale and one on the starboard gunwale.
-The primer bulbs are located by the transom gate inside an access hatch.
 Every fuel tank is pressure tested at the factory before and after installation.
 Should you experience any fuel related problems or suspect problems with the fuel system, immediately take your boat to a Cobia Dealer.
-See Fuel System Diagram on page 39.
+The primer bulbs are located by the transom gate inside the bilge access hatch.